Mammals

 Ovis canadensis

 Rocky Mountain bighorn sheep, named for their large horns that can weigh up to 30 pounds on males, inhabit alpine meadows and grassy mountain slopes in the Rocky Mountains of Canada and the United States.
 Their ability to climb steep terrain allows them to find cover from predators.
-Traveling in flocks and feeding on grasses and shrubs throughout the year, they are one of the few species that can survive winters at high elevations.
+Traveling in herds and feeding on grasses and shrubs throughout the year, they are one of the few species that can survive winters at high elevations.

 seated elk with large rack yawning